 On August 11, 1919, President Friedrich Ebert signed the democratic Weimar Constitution.

 In 1919, Germany's new leadership signed the Treaty of Versailles, accepting defeat by the Allies.
-Germans perceived the treaty as humiliating.
+Germany lost around 13% of its European territory and ceded all of its colonial possessions.

 In 1920, conservative elements failed to overthrow the central government in the Kapp Putsch.

-In 1924, a plan to restructure Germany's war reparations and the creation of a new currency helped stabilise the government and ushered in the Golden Twenties.
+In 1924, a plan to restructure Germany's war reparations and the creation of a new currency helped stabilize the government and ushered in the Golden Twenties.

 In 1929, the worldwide Great Depression hit Germany.